2DegreesInvesting/practices/git.md

 Each commit and feature should do what it promises, completely; and reverting it should undo what that commit or feature meant to do, also completely.
 If the goal of one commit requires changes in two files, that one commit should include changes to both files.
+For example, if two commits in the same feature branch promise to “Fix all typos”, each commit is likely incomplete; they should have been squashed into a single commit before sharing them.
 Similarly, if the goal of a feature requires two kinds of changes, that feature should likely include two commits.

 ## 4. Explain how to test the effect of the changes you made